PProvost/www.peterprovost.org/source/_posts/2012-06-09-unit-testing-asp-dot-net-mvc-web-api.md

 I tend to follow the [WELC approach][5], focusing on adding tests to either areas of code that I am about to work on, or areas that I know need some test coverage.
-The goal when adding tests for legacy code like this is to "pin" the behavior down, so you at least can make positive statments about what it does do right now.
+The goal when adding tests for legacy code like this is to "pin" the behavior down, so you at least can make positive statements about what it does do right now.
 But I only really care about "pinning" those methods that have interesting code in them.

 So I'm not going to bother putting any unit tests on things like `BundleConfig`, `FilterConfig`, or `RouteConfig`.
-These classes really just provide an in-code way of configuring the various conventions in ASP.NET MVC.
-I'm also not going to bother with any of the code in the `Content` or `Views` folders, nor will I unit test any of the Javascript (but if this were not just a Web API, but a full web app with important Javascript, I would certainly think more about that last one).
+These classes really just provide an in-code way of configuring the various conventions in ASP.NET MVC and Web API.
+I'm also not going to bother with any of the code in the `Content` or `Views` folders, nor will I unit test any of the JavaScript (but if this were not just a Web API, but a full web app with important JavaScript, I would certainly think more about that last one).

 Since this is a Web API project, its main purpose is to provide an easy to use REST JSON API that can be used from apps or web pages.
 All of the code that *matters* is in the `Controllers` folder, and in particular the `ProductsController` class, which is the main API for the project.

-This is the class we will unit test.
+This is the class we will unit test today.

-## Unit Tests not Integration Tests
+## Unit Tests, not Integration Tests

 Notice that I said *unit test* in the previous sentence.
 For me a unit test is **the smallest bit of code that I can test in isolation from other bits